-- Handles complaints concerning the superintendent in accordance with district policy and contract agreements with relevant employee groups.
+- The Board handles complaints concerning the superintendent in accordance with district policy and contract agreements with relevant employee groups

-- Handles appeals about administrative action regarding student disciplinary issues.
+- The Board handles appeals about administrative action regarding student disciplinary issues

 3. Individual Board Members

-- No authority.
+- No singular authority.
 Same as any other citizen.

-- Should let school know when visiting if s/he is there as a board member, parent or community member.
+- When visiting, should let the school know if s/he is there as a board member, parent or community member.
 If visiting as a board member, a courtesy call to the superintendent prior to the visit is appropriate.

 - Will call the Superintendent with ideas, solutions, concerns that he or she would like considered for Board discussion or action.